-Ultrasound technicians, or sonographers, work mostly in hospitals, doctor’s offices, and diagnostic laboratories.
-They specialize in operating an ultrasound machine to produce images that a physician can use to diagnose a patient.
+Ultrasound technicians, or sonographers, work mostly in hospitals, doctor's offices, and diagnostic laboratories.
+According to O*Net, they operate an ultrasound machine to produce images that a physician may use to diagnose a patient.

 It's a job that requires technical savvy, detailed knowledge of human anatomy, and the interpersonal skills necessary to make a patient feel at ease during the procedure.

 Being an ultrasound technician may seem like a daunting job, but it only takes a minimum of two years to complete the schooling necessary.
-Compared to other medical fields, the journey to becoming a sonographer is not a long one at all.
+Compared to other medical fields, pursing a career as a sonographer is not a long one at all.

 What Does an Ultrasound Technician Do?

-Some diagnostic medical sonographers can specialize in a certain kind of imaging, like cardiac sonographers, who focus on taking sonograms of the heart.
+Some diagnostic medical sonographers may focus on a certain kind of imaging, like cardiac sonographers, who focus on taking sonograms of the heart.

-Is It Hard to Become an Ultrasound Tech?
+Is It Hard to Pursue a Career as an Ultrasound Tech?

-Ultrasound technicians, like a lot of other medical professions, are in high demand.
-Once you earn your degree and certification, you should be able to find a job at a hospital, doctor’s office, or diagnostic laboratory.
-Most people can become eligible for certification after 2-4 years of study.
+Once you earn your degree and certification, you may be able to pursue a career in a hospital, doctor's office, or diagnostic laboratory.
+Many people may earn a certification after 2-4 years of study.

-The majority of the courses required in your studies are science courses since you will have to know about the human body in order to use the sonogram machine.
-Once you finish your studies, you will be able to sit the certification exam.
+The majority of the courses required in your studies are science courses since you may have to know about the human body in order to use the sonogram machine.
+Once you finish your studies, you may be able to sit the certification exam.

 Education, Training & Certification

-Ultrasound certification requires only a two-year associate of Applied Science degree, so you will be able to enter the workforce quickly.
-If you already hold a position in the medical field, you can fast-track your studies and earn your ultrasound technician certification in only one year.
+Program completion times may vary depending on specific program requirements, but ultrasound certification usually requires only a two-year Associate of Applied Science degree, so you could be able to enter the workforce quickly.
+If you already have a college degree, you could fast-track your studies and enroll in an ultrasound technician certification program.

-If you want more training, you can pursue a four-year Bachelor of Science degree and specialize in sonography.
-Because you studied longer than an associate and had specialty training, you will have more job options and a higher salary.
+If you want more training, you may pursue a four-year Bachelor of Science degree and focus on sonography.
+Because you studied longer than an associate and had specialty training, you may have more job options and a higher salary.

-After you earn your degree, you can take the certification exam and become certified by the American Registry for Diagnostic Medical Sonography (ARDMS).
+After you earn your degree, you may take a certification exam and get certified through Cardiovascular Credentialing International or the American Registry for Diagnostic Medical Sonography (ARDMS).
 Once certified, you are ready to enter the medical field as a sonographer.

 How Much Does an Ultrasound Technician Make?

-The U.S. Bureau of Labor Statistics projects the median annual salary of an ultrasound technician at $75,920 as of May 2020.
-The top 10% of ultrasound technicians make a salary of over $105,340.
-Sonographers hold one of the top-paying jobs you can get with just a four-year degree.
+According to the BLS, the median annual salary of an ultrasound technician is $75,920.
+Sonographers hold one of the top-paying jobs you could get with just a two-year degree.

 Who Makes More Money: RN or Ultrasound Tech?

-According to the BLS, the median yearly salary for a registered nurse was $75,330 in May of 2020.
-This is about $600 less than the median wage for sonographers during that same time.
-Like an ultrasound technician, an RN has to earn either a bachelor’s or associate's degree.
+According to the BLS, the median yearly salary for a registered nurse was $75,330.
+This is $590 less than the median wage for sonographers during that same time.
+Like an ultrasound technician, an RN has to earn either a bachelor's or associate's degree.
 They also have the option to attend an approved nursing program.